-The last time winter clung on like grim death was 2007-2008, when 194 cms of snow - just 13 cms shy of the all-time record - fell during a single frigid season.
+Prior to 2013/2014, the most obvious candidate for worst winter was the 2007-2008 season, when 194 cms of snow - just 13 cms shy of the all-time record - fell during a single frigid season.
 What made that year so unusual was that it followed two extremely dry winters when just 60 cms fell from November to March.

-It probably would have been OK if the snow had melted between storms, as it often does in Toronto, but each successive storm added to the pile.
+It probably would have been okay if the snow had melted between storms, as it often does in Toronto, but each successive storm added to the pile.
 After a monster storm deposited another 27 cms, pushing some drifts over a metre high, mayor Mel Lastman called in 400 soldiers to help with the shovelling.

 Phones rang off the hook in the coroner's office as men all over the city suffered coronaries trying to tackle the snow.
 At Queen and Mutual, a streetcar tipped onto its doors, killing one and injuring 43.

 More than two metres of snow - 207.4 cms to be precise - dropped on Ontario that year and wild weather in Toronto caused highway pile-ups, bus crashes, and damage to the boats on the waterfront.
 In January, a powerful storm halted practically all streetcar service; hundreds waited in freezing shelters for vehicles that would never arrive.